Vishali-05126/Vishali051765/README.md

 # 🧠 The Assistant That Acts Before You Ask

-An AI-powered learning assistant that proactively detects struggle, predicts knowledge gaps, and adapts learning in real time — with full **voice-first accessibility for blind and visually impaired learners**.
+An AI-powered learning assistant that proactively detects struggle, predicts knowledge gaps, and adapts learning in real time — with full **voice-first accessibility for blind,dumb and visually impaired learners**.

 ---